-The Silence of the Lambs Is The Best Horror Film of the 21st Century
+The Silence of the Lambs Is The Best Horror Film of All Time

 An appreciation post for the ’90s cult classic and some fascinating facts before streaming it